gosom/google-maps-scraper/README.md

         is the path to the file where the results will be written (default "stdout")
 ```

-## Extracted Data

-- Title: the title of the business
-- Category: the category of the business
-- Address: the address of the business
-- OpenHours: the opening hours of the business
-- WebSite: the website of the business
-- Phone: the phone number of the business
-- PlusCode: the plus code of the business
-- ReviewCount: the number of reviews for the business
-- ReviewRating: the rating of the business
-- Latitude: the latitude of the business
-- Longtitude: the longitude of the business

 ## Using Database Provider (postgreSQL)